How to Remove Yellow Underarm Stains From a White Shirt

 Baking Soda and Hydrogen Peroxide Paste

+Baking soda and hydrogen peroxide is another common method for yellow armpit hair removal.
 Like vinegar, you probably have baking soda and hydrogen peroxide handy.
 Mix equal parts of these staples to form a thick paste.
 Then, rub the paste into the underarm areas of your shirt.

 After 30 minutes, throw the shirt into the washing machine.
-In some cases, this method takes the yellow out completely, or at least enough to make the shirt wearable.
+In some cases, this method takes the yellow out completely or at least enough to make the shirt wearable.

 Alternating At-Home Yellow Armpit Stain Solutions